JustinLove/youtube-chat-notification/notes.md

 - Incognito browsers always return denied

 - proxy url maybe, do temporary login if unavailable
-- polling does not check if logged in
 - configurable idle delay
 - disable audio notice
 - configurable smallest update?